-While these four main divisions help form a tyre’s pattern, there’s a fifth element that makes all the difference for winter tyres – the tyre compound.
+While these four main divisions help form a tyre's pattern, there’s a fifth element that makes all the difference for winter tyres – the tyre compound.
 Winter and all-season tyres are made from a specially formulated natural rubber compound that is softer and more flexible than summer tyres.
-It means, they’re able to offer much better grip and traction in lower temperatures.
+It means that they’re able to offer much better grip and traction in lower temperatures.
 The winter tyre tread design offers its benefits especially on roads covered with snow or mud.
 The snow gets pressed into the wider and deeper tread grooves and by this it utilises the effect of shear forces on snow for additional grip.
 The wider grooves can also absorb more slush contrary to summer tyres and ensure more contact to the road surface.

+You can learn more about the differences between summer and winter tyres here.
 Overall, these 5 elements work together by interlocking and biting into snow and ice to provide additional traction and improved braking.

 As mentioned above, winter tyre patterns have larger, deeper grooves and additional thin channels known as sipes.
 This combination allows greater brake control, traction and safety when driving in snow or icy and muddy road surfaces.
 Additionally, when snow gets compacted into the deep grooves, this helps create further traction.

 Use a tread depth gauge, inserting the probe into the groove and pushing the shoulders down to the surface of the tyre.
 Do this across several sections of the tyre and ensure the tread depth meets the legal requirements in the country you are driving in.
 If it's below this measurement, it's time for new winter tyres.
-In a pinch, you can also use a coin to check your tread.
+In a pinch, you can also use a small ruler to check your tread.

 Check your tread wear indicators, sometimes referred to as wear bars.
 All tyres are manufactured with a series of small rubber bars embedded in a section of the tyre grooves.
 Once the tread is worn down, these bars are flush with the level of the tread pattern.
 This means the tyre has reached its limit of winter suitability and it is now time for new tyres.
 Note: you may need to rotate your tyre a few times to find the wear bars.